oracle2025/cpp-webserver-playground/README.md

 It uses Poco libraries for the web server and SQLite for the database.

+It includes a systemd service file for installation: [cpp-webserver.service](systemd/cpp-webserver.service.in)

 ## Dependencies

 The easy way to see the dependencies is to look at the [.github/workflows/c-cpp.yml](.github/workflows/c-cpp.yml) file.